vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 #### 3.3.2 Ablation Study Design

-For each hyperparameter, we test:
+For each hyperparameter, the following are tested:
 - Below-optimal value
 - Optimal value (baseline)
 - Above-optimal value